 The disciplines of peacebuilding and civil resistance use distinct approaches.
 Practitioners of conflict resolution seek to ease crises and tension through dialogue.
 Yet as Dr. Martin Luther King wrote from a Birmingham jail in 1963, if those who wield power refuse to negotiate, powerless groups might first have to use nonviolent action to build crises and force such dialogue.

-The July 26 discussion will consider two reports that highlight the need for collaboration between the fields of nonviolent action and peacebuilding.
+The July 26 discussion considered two reports that highlight the need for collaboration between the fields of nonviolent action and peacebuilding.
 In “Negotiating Civil Resistance,” scholars Anthony Wanis- St. John and Noah Rosen explore elements shared by theories of nonviolence and of negotiation.
 In “Powering to Peace: Civil Resistance and Peacebuilding Strategies,” scholar-activist Véronique Dudouet of the Berlin-based Berghof Foundation explores complementary approaches of civil resistance and peacebuilding for conflict transformation and the pursuit of just peace.

-This event is co-sponsored by the International Center on Nonviolent Conflict, a Washington-based foundation that develops knowledge and promotes the practice of civil resistance, and by the Alliance for Peacebuilding, a network of more than 100 organizations working to resolve conflict and create sustainable peace.
+This event was co-sponsored by the International Center on Nonviolent Conflict, a Washington-based foundation that develops knowledge and promotes the practice of civil resistance, and by the Alliance for Peacebuilding, a network of more than 100 organizations working to resolve conflict and create sustainable peace.

-Join the conversation on Twitter with #PeoplePowerPeace.
+Continue the conversation on Twitter with #PeoplePowerPeace.

 Carla Koppell, Opening Remarks

 Vice President, Applied Conflict Transformation, U.S. Institute of Peace

 Anthony Wanis-St. John

 Associate Professor, School of International Service, American University